bThink-BGU/BPjs/README.md

 * [API Javadocs](http://www.javadoc.io/doc/com.github.bthink-bgu/BPjs/)

 ## Change Log for the BPjs Library.

+### 2018-12-31
+* :arrows_counterclockwise: Default depth limit for DfsBProgramVerifier raised from 100 to 1000.
+* :sparkles: Deadlock detection prints deadlock details: for each event, who requested it, and who blocked it.

 ### 2018-12-26
 * :bug: Fixed an off-by-one error in the state count of the DFS verifier.
 Also, cleaned up some of its design.